England win thriller to keep Ashes series alive

 The hosts promoted Moeen Ali in Brook's place but he only made five before a Starc inswinger crashed into his leg stump.

-Zak Crawley batted well for 44 but, in a dismissal that sums up his Test career, he edged a big drive to Mitchell Marsh through to the wicketkeeper a ball after hitting the same shot through the covers.
+Zak Crawley batted well for 44 but, in a dismissal that sums up his Test career, edged a big drive to Mitchell Marsh through to the wicketkeeper a ball after hitting the same shot through the covers.

 Root attempted to pull a wayward ball from Cummins and gloved it down the leg side.